In This Article:

 - Incontinence: The person might become incontinent, losing control of their bladder and bowel.
 While urine output will eventually stop, it is important to check often to keep them clean and comfortable.

 - Skin and circulation: As the body shuts down, so does circulation to the extremities (arms and legs).
 The person’s skin may become mottled or feel cool to touch as blood flows away from non-vital areas to protect organs.
-It is necessary to reposition the person regularly (every two to four hours) for their own comfort and to avoid pressure sores unless they are on a special air or other mattress designed to prevent pressure injuries.
+It is necessary to reposition the person every two to four hours for their own comfort and to avoid pressure sores.

-When you are ready, a doctor can be called to arrange a death certificate (a funeral director can make this call on your behalf).
-You will need to advise them of the time of death.
-If a funeral director is taking the person’s body, they will be able to do so after the death certificate has been issued.
+When you are ready, call your doctor to arrange a death certificate, or if you prefer, a funeral director can make this call on your behalf.
+You will need to inform the doctor or funeral director of the time of death.

 Once their body has been removed, emotions may overwhelm you.
 You may be exhausted and unable to sleep.
 This are natural reactions, and self-care is vital at this time.

 You have shared an incredible gift with the person you cared for and with everyone who has been part of that person’s life.